Skip to main content

 Step 1: Modify the PUT API route function handler to allow a user to update a review they posted.

-2. The user will be sending the review_id and image_id (You can use the review_id and image_id obtained from the previous POST request) when making this PUT request.
+2. The user will send review_id and image_id (use the values obtained from the previous POST request) when making this PUT request.

 tip